How to knit brioche stitch

 Knitting brioche stitch in two colours creates a gorgeously squishy fabric.
 Give it a try with our beginner's guide to brioche stitch by Jen Arnall-Culliford.

-If you’ve been active in the online knitting community over the last couple of years, you can’t have failed to notice that brioche stitch, and particularly two-colour brioche, has been taking knitters by storm!
+If you’ve been active in the online knitting community in recent years, you can’t have failed to notice that brioche stitch, and particularly two-colour brioche, has been taking knitters by storm!
 So what is all the fuss about, and how can you get going with this technique?

 Brioche stitch creates a fabric that is particularly soft, squishy and bouncy.
 When worked in two colours, the projects you create will be reversible, and when combined with clever shaping, patterns can be geometric and highly eye-catching.